larsilikum/indiecon_guestbook/README.md

 ### Development Server

-Everything in the public directory is served under `localhost:8080/` Updates in this server will appear after reloading the route.
+Everything in the `/public` directory is served under `localhost:8080/` Updates in the public directory will appear after reloading the route.
+If you change something in the `/server` directory you need to recompile the code.

 To start the server run:
 ```zsh
 go run server/cmd/api/main.go
 ```
+This compiles the code to a temporary executable and runs it

 ## API Routes